 - Specifies valid parents that may embed a page using

 Reporting directives control the reporting process of CSP violations.
-See also the
+See also the Content-Security-Policy-Report-Only (en-US) header.

 - Instructs the user agent to report attempts to violate the Content Security Policy.
 These violation reports consist of JSON documents sent via an HTTP